 What is cervical cancer?

-Cervical cancer occurs when abnormal cells on the cervix grow out of control.
+Cervical cancer occurs when cancer cells start growing in the tissues of the cervix.
 The cervix is the lower part of the uterus that opens into the vagina.
-Cervical cancer can often be successfully treated when it's found early.
-It is usually found at a very early stage through a screening test, such as the Pap test.

-What causes cervical cancer?
+What causes it?

 Most cervical cancer is caused by a virus called human papillomavirus, or HPV.
 You can get HPV by having sexual contact with someone who has it.
-There are many types of the HPV virus.
-Not all types of HPV cause cervical cancer.
-Some of them cause genital warts, but other types may not cause any symptoms.
+Other things may play a role in causing cervical cancer, such as having more than one sex partner or smoking cigarettes.

 What are the symptoms?

-- Bleeding from the vagina that is not normal, such as bleeding between menstrual periods, after sex, or after menopause.
+- Vaginal bleeding that isn't normal.
+This may be bleeding between menstrual periods, after sex, or after menopause.

 - Pain during sex.